What is Shrinkage

 Shrinkage is calculated as a percentage of the net weight (actual weight recorded at the weighbridge).

-Scenario 1: OUTLOAD (Grower Outload - Title Transfer)
+Scenario 1: OUTLOAD (Grower Outload or Title Transfer)

 • Net Weight: This is the actual load weight recorded at the weighbridge.